-The Russia Investigations: Comey At Imbroglio's Center But Does He Bring Clarity?
+The Russia Investigations: Comey At Imbroglio's Center, But Does He Bring Clarity?

 What Comey Says Trump Said Putin Said

 President Trump, then-chief of staff Reince Priebus and then-FBI Director James Comey were sitting together in the Oval Office.
-Trump, in Comey's telling, was monologuing as the former FBI director says he often did.
+Trump, in Comey's telling, was monologuing, as the former FBI director says he often did.

 Trump, as Comey described, was preoccupied in their discussions about the salacious allegations about him in the infamous Russia dossier.
-NPR has not detailed them because the dossier remains partly unverified and the details about which aspects the FBI has corroborated are secret.
+NPR has not detailed those allegations because the dossier remains partly unverified and the specifics about which aspects the FBI has corroborated are secret.

 Trump kept broaching the story with Comey to deny it, as Comey wrote: